-The Institutional Biosafety Committee (IBC) of the University of Connecticut is committed to promoting research and instructional activities by ensuring that all experimentations using recombinant or synthetic nucleic acid molecules and biological agents are conducted in full compliance with the current editions of NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines) issued by the National Institutes of Health (NIH) and Biosafety in Microbiological and Biomedical Laboratories (BMBL) issued by the Centers for Disease Control and Prevention (CDC).
-With the cooperative effort of Principal Investigators, the IBC will assess the health and safety impacts of the use of biohazards and promote the safe use of such materials by enhancing investigators’ understanding of federal, state, and local regulations related to the use of biohazards.
+The Institutional Biosafety Committee (IBC) of the University of Connecticut is committed to promoting research and instructional activities by ensuring that all experiments using biological materials are conducted in full compliance with the current editions of NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines) issued by the National Institutes of Health (NIH) and Biosafety in Microbiological and Biomedical Laboratories (BMBL) issued by the Centers for Disease Control and Prevention (CDC).
+With the cooperative effort of Principal Investigators, the IBC will assess the health and safety impacts of the use of biohazards and promote the safe use of such materials by enhancing investigators’ understanding of federal, state, and local regulations related to the use of biological materials.